MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/service-principal-password.md

                          --scopes /subscriptions/mySubscriptionID/resourceGroups/myResourceGroupName
 ```

-You can also create a service principal using variables.
+You can also create a service principal using variables:

 ```azurecli-interactive
 let "randomIdentifier=$RANDOM*$RANDOM"